Darla dirladada

 "Darla dirladada" is a song recorded by Italian French singer Dalida, first released as a single during the summer of 1970.
 It was a #1 hit in France.
 The song is based on the Greek folk song "Dirlada" (Greek: Ντιρλαντά), originating from the island of Kalymnos in Greece.

 Origins

-The orginial song was released by Margareta Paslaru [Rou] in 1969.
+The original song was released by Margareta Pâslaru [Rou] in 1969.
 It was conceived as a song that sponge divers would sing when traveling with their caïque boats across the seas.
-The rhythm of the song was supposed to coordinate with the rhythm of the handler of the air pump so as to provide a steady supply of oxygen to divers .The song's lyrics contain words of encouragement and the opportunity awaiting the crew.
+The rhythm of the song was supposed to coordinate with the rhythm of the handler of the air pump so as to provide a steady supply of oxygen to divers.
+The song's lyrics contain words of encouragement and the opportunity awaiting the crew.

 One of the most notable recordings is that performed by Pantelis Ginnis, a Kalymnian sponge diver captain, who, in his version, is making a reference to another respected diver captain, Manolis (Emmanuel) Theodosiou, whose nickname was 'Kobalis'.
 Ginnis, in his version, relates the time Kobalis walked into a coffee shop where Ginnis was singing "Darla dirladada".